 5. Tutorials for children

-Continuing on with themes of childhood nostalgia, I remember using a lot of step by step tutorials on “How to draw a …” when I was younger.
-Likewise, when learning how to spell I would practice by filling out a good deal of alphabet worksheets, copying letters over and over.
-While obviously my goal moved on from achieving the perfect letter b, or learning how to draw a cat, I found that revisiting these kinds of activities really helped me with my hand-eye coordination and general observational skills.
+Continuing on with themes of childhood nostalgia, I remember using a lot of step-by-step tutorials on “How to draw a …” when I was younger.
+Likewise, when learning how to spell I would practice by filling out a good deal of alphabet worksheets, and copying letters over and over.
+While obviously, my goal moved on from achieving the perfect letter b, or learning how to draw a cat, I found that revisiting these kinds of activities really helped me with my hand-eye coordination and general observational skills.

 6. Colouring book

-This activity is pretty self explanatory, but it works wonders to help you grow your skills in painting with a pen tablet.
-You could download one of the many colouring sheets that are available online, or even scan in your own black and white design.
-Once you’ve chosen your image, simply colour within the lines and experiment.
+This activity is pretty self-explanatory, but it works wonders to help you grow your skills in painting with a pen tablet.
+You could download one of the many coloring sheets that are available online, or even scan in your own black-and-white design.
+Once you’ve chosen your image, simply color within the lines and experiment.
 Not only will this simple exercise improve your confidence when using a drawing tablet, but it is also proven to be a relaxing and meditative activity for your day-to-day.

 Nothing looks as intimidating to an artist as a blank canvas, so perhaps the most effective exercise of them all is to trace over different drawings and images until you truly master your skills.
 You could choose some images from your favorite artist, or draw over your own after scanning them in.
 Personally, it really helped me to draw on paper and trace my artwork digitally.
 I did this by reducing the opacity of the original image and then tracing it using another layer.
 While this may feel like a lot of work at first, it is definitely worth the results.